phwecker/2019-azure-dd-vienna-public/README.md

 - NodeJS (>= 8) installed
 - docker installed
 - Azure Storage Account - BLOB Storage provisioned
+- Azure BLOB Storage Container
 - Azure BLOB Storage Connect String
 - Azure Cognitive Service - Vision provisioned
 - Azure Vision Service Access Key

-You can also find an ARM template and Azure CLI script for creating the necessary resources in your Azure subscription in the _azure-resources_ folder.
+You can also find an ARM template and Azure CLI script for creating the Storage Account and the Vision Service in your Azure subscription in the _azureResources_ ZIP file.
+It contains all you need to create the resources, ARM template, CLI and PowerShell scripts.

 **DISCLAIMER** -- Any code provided in this example is for _illustration purposes only_ and used at your own risk.